zkxs/neos-mod-list/README.md

 - [ColorDrop](https://github.com/art0007i/ColorDrop) - Makes it so you can grab and drop colors
 - [ShowComponentSlot](https://github.com/art0007i/ShowComponentSlot) - Allows you to open the slot that a component is attached to in component inspectors
 - [InspectorScroll](https://github.com/art0007i/InspectorScroll) - Allows you to scroll inspector panels using the thumbstick / touchpad
-- [MoreReferenceProxies](https://github.com/EIA485/NeosMoreReferenceProxies) - adds reference proxy sources to bag editors and list editors
+- [MoreReferenceProxies](https://github.com/EIA485/NeosMoreReferenceProxies) - Adds reference proxy sources to bag editors and list editors

 ## Keybinds & Gestures
 - [KillDesktopTools](https://github.com/EIA485/NeosKillDesktopTools) - Disables the desktop tool keybinds